 High blue green tree pythons are created from breeding snakes with a lot of natural blue pigmentation (usually Jayapura specimens).
 They have blue bodies, ranging from teal to cornflower blue.
 They usually still retain some patches of green.

 Many online images of “blue” green tree pythons are edited, to make the color appear stronger.

 Similar to high blue, high yellow green tree pythons are bred from snakes that have a lot of yellow pigment.
 They’re usually bred from biaks, as these specimens usually contain the most yellow.

 High yellow-green tree pythons still have many green scales.
 The amount will vary from snake to snake.

 Albinism is a genetic defect that reduces or eradicates the production of melanin.
 Albinism in green tree pythons is rare.
 Only a tiny number of albino green tree pythons have been confirmed.

-They are beautiful, though – a deep golden yellow in color, with yellow eyes, and some scattered white scales.
+They are a beautiful deep golden yellow in color with yellow eyes and some scattered white scales.
 They’re the only type of green tree python that doesn’t feature any green.
-As they’re so rare, they aren’t yet available for sale.

 Here’s our complete guide to caring for green tree pythons as pets.